Linking your data

 If you agree to linkage, other researchers will be allowed to use your data for public good purposes in a form that protects your identity.

 This is how the process works:

-If you agree to data linkage you will be asked to provide a few pieces of information during the interview that can be used to identify your records, like your name, address, date of birth and National Insurance number and National Health Service Number.
+If you give consent to data linkage you will be asked to provide some information (personal identifiers) during the ELSA study interview that can be used to find your administrative records like your name, address, date of birth, National Insurance Number, and National Health Service (NHS) Number.